schwallergroup/practical-programming-in-chemistry-exercises/Lecture08/README.md

 ![Clone address](../assets/Lecture08/clone_drfp.jpg)

 Navigate on your terminal to the folder where you keep your git repositories, for example `~/git`.
+In here, **make sure you are not inside another repository**.
+You can do this by using `git status`, which should return an error `fatal: not a git repository` if you are **not** inside another repository.

-In here, and **making sure you are not inside another repository**, clone the `drfp` package and navaigate to it:
+Clone the `drfp` package and navaigate to it:

 ```
 git clone https://github.com/reymond-group/drfp.git